CenterForOpenScience/OSFDocs/docs/projects/registrations.rst

 *Approved: the last administrator to approve the registration is the only admin listed in the Recent Activity widget who approved the registration.
 *Canceled: the first adminstrator to cancel the registration is the only admin listed in the Recent Acvitity widget who canceled the registration.
 *Registered: the last administrator to approve the registration is the only admin listed in the Recent Activity widget who registered the registration.

+The blue Comments icon appears in the top right of the registration Overview page.
+The project's comments are not carried over to the registration.
+However, any comments made on the project prior to the registration's creation are logged into both the project and registrations's Recent Activity widget.

 Creating a Registration